provenance-io/provenance-docs/docs/learn/provenance-applications/loan-origination-system-los/funding.md

                 }
 ```

-Throughout the funding process, additional P8e contracts are invoked to save funding-related metadata to the scope.
+Throughout the funding process, additional BlockVault contracts are invoked to save funding-related metadata to the scope.